Galli: Reception

 Dionysius of Halicarnassus claimed that Roman citizens did not participate in the rituals of the cult of Magna Mater.
-Literary sources call the galli "half-men," leading scholars to conclude that Roman men looked down upon the galli.
+Literary sources call the galli "half-men" (semiviri), or "half-women" (ἡμίθηλυς), leading scholars to conclude that Roman men looked down upon the galli.
 But Roman disapproval of the foreign cult may be more the invention of modern scholars than a social reality in Rome, as archaeologists have found votive statues of Attis on the Palatine hill, meaning Roman citizens participated on some level in the reverence of Magna Mater and her consort.

 The archigallus was a Roman citizen who was also employed by the Roman State and therefore walked a narrow line: preserving cult traditions while not violating Roman religious prohibitions.
 Some argue that the archigallus was never a eunuch, as all citizens of Rome were forbidden from eviratio (castration).
 (This prohibition suggests that the original galli were either Asian or slaves.)
 Claudius, however, lifted the ban on castration; Domitian subsequently reaffirmed it.
 Whether or not Roman citizens could participate in the cult of Magna Mater, or whether its members were exclusively foreign-born, is therefore the subject of scholarly debate.

 In the provinces

+The 5th century CE Christian philosopher St. Augustine wrote about the Gallae in Carthage in his work The City of God.
+In it, he complained that they "no later than yesterday, were going through the streets and places of Carthage with anointed hair, whitened faces, relaxed bodies, and feminine gait."

-The remains of a Roman gallus from the 4th century CE were found in 2002 in what is now Catterick, England, dressed in women's clothes, in jewelry of jet, shale, and bronze, with two stones in his mouth.
+The remains of a Roman gallus from the 4th century CE were found in 2002 in what is now Catterick, England, dressed in women's clothes, in jewelry of jet, shale, and bronze, with two stones in their mouth.
 Pete Wilson, the senior archaeologist at English Heritage, said, "The find demonstrates how cosmopolitan the north of England was."
 The archaeological site at Corbridge, a significant Romano-British settlement on Hadrian's Wall, has an altar to the goddess Cybele.

+A fourth-century cemetery was excavated at Hungate in York, where one of the burials has been identified as potentially that of a member of the galli.
+This is based on the evidence that although the bones appeared to be male, the person was buried with jet bracelets, a material that is strongly associated with women.
+These aspects are also similar to that of the Gallus burial from Catterick.